klein0r/ioBroker.birthdays/docs/en/ical.md

 2. are full day events
 3. have to be "repeated yearly"

-It is NOT required to use the ical option.
-You can also define all birthday dates in the settings. *When you use both options, the information will be merged.*
+It is NOT required to use the iCal option.
+You can also define other birthday sources in the settings. _When you use multiple options, the information will be merged._

 ### Example Google Calendar